justjoshn/cypress-portfolio/README.md

+# THIS PORTFOLIO IS OUT OF DATE GO TO https://github.com/justjoshn/automation-portoflio

 # Cypress-Portfolio: UI & API Testing Framework

 Welcome to my cypress portfolio project, an Automation Framework leveraging Cypress and TypeScript.
 This repository showcases automated test cases for both UI and API components, targeting a [React Shopping Cart demo application](https://react-shopping-cart-67954.firebaseapp.com/) and the [JSONPlaceholder API](https://jsonplaceholder.typicode.com).